 - An overall customer journey map.
 This workflow visualizes the touchpoints and customer sentiment on their way to a goal.

 - A personalized customer journey map.
 This scenario-based plan takes your overall map and layers the individual experience on top.
-For each customer, your team members will be able to see their past interactions, sentiment trends, and overall experience scores.
+Your team members will be able to see their past interactions, sentiment trends, and overall experience scores for each customer.

 With these two tools, support leaders and sales teams can see exactly where each customer is on their journey and jump in when (or before) they hit an issue.